 Lusha — Wonderful for LinkedIn and Social Media Lead Sourcing

 Lusha makes social selling actually work.
-You find someone interesting on LinkedIn, click the Lusha extension, and hopefully get their verified contact info.
+You find someone interesting on LinkedIn, click the Lusha extension, and hopefully get their verified contact details.
 The accuracy is pretty good—definitely better than guessing email formats or trying firstname.lastname@company.com variations.

 The compliance piece is important too, especially with GDPR and similar regulations.
 Lusha keeps up with the legal requirements across different countries, which saves you from accidentally breaking laws you didn’t know existed.
 The CRM integration is smooth—enriched contact data flows right into your sales system without manual copying and pasting.
+This direct access to verified prospect information streamlines the entire prospecting workflow.

 Lusha’s Key Features